-- Contact BSEE by: - Phone at 1-877-440-0173 (BSEE Toll-free Safety Hotline), - o Internet at www.bsee.gov/resources-tools/incident-reporting, or - Mail to: U.S. DOI/BSEE
+- Contact the BSEE by: - o Phone at 1-877-440-0173 (BSEE Toll-free Safety Hotline). - o Internet at www.bsee.gov/resources-tools/incident-reporting, or - o Mail to: U.S. DOI/BSEE

-1849 C Street NW., Mail Stop 5438 Washington, DC 20240 Attention: IRU Hotline Operations
+1849 C Street NW., Mail Stop 5438

+Washington, DC 20240

+Attention: IRU Hotline Operations

-- Include the following items in the report: - Name, address, and telephone number should be provided if you do not want to remain anonymous; - The specific concern, provision or Federal law, if known, referenced above that a person violated or with which a person failed to comply; and - Any other facts, data, and applicable information.
+- Include the following items in the report: - Name, address, and telephone number should be provided if you do not want to remain anonymous; - The specific concern, provision or Federal law, if known, referenced above that a person violated or with which a person failed to comply; and - o Any other facts, data, and applicable information.

-How BSEE will investigate possible violations
+How the BSEE will investigate possible violations

-When BSEE receives a report of a possible violation, or when a BSEE employee detects a possible violation, BSEE will investigate according to BSEE procedures and notify any other Federal agency(ies) for further investigation, as appropriate.
+• When the BSEE receives a report of a possible violation, or when a BSEE employee detects a possible violation, the BSEE will investigate according to BSEE procedures and notify any other Federal agency(ies) for further investigation, as appropriate.